albertpatterson/AI-Web-App/README.md

 - [ ] webcam
 - [ ] internet connection

+## initial

+1. Clean up any previous solutions with the provided script; just run `npm run step-0`
+1. Install the firebase cli and login by running `npm run step-1`

 ## Firebase

 To serve and eventually host our app, we will use [Firebase](https://firebase.google.com/).